theupdateframework/taps/tap8.md

 repository.

 The root role should ensure that all previous rotate files are removed when it delegates to a new chain of trust.
-This saves space and simlifies the client search for rotate files.
+This saves space and simplifies the client search for rotate files.

 ## Interoperability with TAP 4 (Multiple repository consensus)